santorr/TexturesPackerDocumentation/README.md

 ![alt text](/src/1.png)

-- **Resolution width / heigh :** Choose a desired resolution (it will be the width and height of the generated texture).
+- **Resolution width / heigh :** This is the resolution x, y of the generated texture.
 To maximize the tool's effectiveness, make sure that the dimensions chosen are not larger than the dimensions of the textures that will be used for the pack.
 - Choose a texture name.
 - Set the compression settings.
   - If you want to pack RGB (base  color) with Alpha, select 'Default'